tataothow/project/SUBMISSION_README.md

 - List any assumptions you made while creating the Dockerfiles, `docker-compose.yml`, or CI/CD pipeline.

-I assumed that you would need to explicitly define a network in your docker-compose.yml file to enable communication between the frontend and backend services.
+I assumed that I would need to explicitly define a network in  docker-compose.yml file to enable communication between the frontend and backend services.
 However, it seems that the default Docker Compose network was sufficient.

 <!-- NOTE: It is not compulsory to include detailed explanations, writing succint concise points would also sufice.
 Make sure maintain readability and clarity. -->